Canada’s Average Income: What You Need To Know

 Average income includes all types of income—salary, bonuses, freelance earnings, and more.
 An annual salary is just what you earn from your job as a fixed yearly amount.
 At Canadian LIC, we always look at the full income picture before giving insurance advice.

-The average Canadian salary in 2025 is slightly above $62,000.
-But in big cities, the cost of living can eat up most of that.
+The average Canadian salary in 2026 is slightly above $64,000, but in major cities, the cost of living can absorb most of that income.
 We’ve had young clients in Toronto say they struggle to save even with decent pay.
 That’s why we help them budget for insurance within their take-home income.

 • Technology